Dewflio/vinf/README.md

-# VINF - Leonard Puškáč 2022/23 Winter Semester
+# VINF - Leonard Puškáč 2022/23 Winter Semester - Documentation

 This project was created in contribution to the VINF (Information Retrieval) course at FIIT STU - 2022/23